DongzeHE/scpca-docs/docs/faq.md

 scpca_sample <- readRDS("SCPCL000000_filtered.rds")
 ```

-## What is the difference between participants, samples, and libraries?
+## What is the difference between samples and libraries?

-The `participant_id` indicates the participant from which a sample or collection of samples was obtained.
 A sample ID, labeled as `scpca_sample_id` and indicated by the prefix `SCPCS`, represents a unique tissue that was collected from a participant.
-For example, one participant may have a sample collected both at initial diagnosis and at relapse.
-This would result in two different sample ID's with the same participant ID.

 The library ID, labeled as `scpca_library_id` and indicated by the prefix `SCPCL`, represents a single set of cells from a tissue sample.
 For single-cell or single-nuclei experiments, this will be the result of emulsion and droplet generation using the 10X Genomics workflow, potentially including both RNA-seq, CITE-seq and cell hashing sequencing libraries.